salinecrew/salinecrew.github.io/_posts/2016-04-19-weekly-update-8.md

 the team parents at our house on Saturday, April 23 for the early season festivities.
 This is a great chance for parents to meet each other and socialize outside of the flurry of activity surrounding a regatta.
-Please join us from 7:00 - 9:00 pm (address below).
+Please join us from 7:00 - 9:00 pm.
 Just bring yourself and lively spirits.
 We will provide the the rest including beer, wine, pop and snacks.
 Please RSVP to me at <christopherdfrick@gmail.com>.